Table of Contents

 An ABI less than 0.9 has traditionally been used as a threshold for if a patient should require further testing for vascular injury.
 At this level, the ABI has a 95% sensitivity and 97% specificity for assessing the clinically-significant vascular injury.1 Guidelines from the two major associations of trauma surgeons (EAST and WEST) agree that patients with an ABI greater than 0.9 can be safely discharged home if no other concern for injury is present as it has been shown that only 5.5% of these patients will return with complications nearly all of which will be wound complications.1, 4, 5 More recent work suggests that for penetrating trauma to the extremities this may still be too high of a threshold and that clinically significant vascular injury is not seen with an ABI >0.7.6

 Interestingly, when reviewing the mechanism of the spiral fracture seen on the patient’s X-ray and CT, the bullet was not likely the source of the fracture.
-Ballistic fracture patterns are more commonly comminuted or drill type in fashion.
+Ballistic fracture patterns are more commonly comminuted or drill type.
 Upon further history, the patient noted that he fell after being struck by the bullet.
 A twisting mechanism, while falling, could explain this spiral fracture pattern.
+Given the lack of retained projectile and two wounds on the medial and lateral aspect of his thigh, this patient sustained a through-and-through ballistic injury.

 In this case, the patient proceeded to the operating room the next morning where he underwent open reduction with internal fixation.
 He was evaluated by physical therapy the following day and was able to be discharged home with instructions to follow up as an outpatient and work with outpatient physical therapy on the second day of his hospital stay.